ClaraMarquardt/ehR/package_management/contribution_guide.md

 }
 ```

-- **Dependencies/Import & Export**: Export each function / Import all dependencies
+- **Dependencies and Import/Export Statements**: Export each function / Import all dependencies
   (then use the functions as usual, i.e. without the need to explicitly specify the package) (*) [This is a temporary set-up.
 In future versions dependency imports will be reduced (using importFrom and/or :: syntax)]

 - **Function-Level Documentation**: